wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 `SENSITIVITY` of the aggregation function used to compute the aggregate result over Client measurements.
 Sensitivity characterizes how much a change in a Client measurement can affect the aggregate result.
 In this document, we focus on the L1 and L2 sensitivity.
-We define them as a function over two neighboring Client measurements:
+We define them as the maximum of some distance between two aggregate results computed from any neighboring datasets:

-* L1 Sensitivity: the sum of the absolute values of differences at all coordinates of the neighboring Client measurements.
+* L1 Sensitivity: the distance is defined as the sum of the absolute values of differences at all coordinates of the neighboring aggregate results.
-* L2 Sensitivity: the sum of the squares of the differences at all coordinates of the neighboring Client measurements.
+* L2 Sensitivity: the distance is defined as the square root of the sum of squares of the differences at all coordinates of the neighboring aggregate results.

 ## Trust Models